cequintos/cqnpvp.github.io/README.md

 - Diagnosis of systems malfunctions and adoption of corrective measuresd to restore its functionality.
 - Development of procedures and software use manuals.
 - Coordinate implementation of computer applications.
-- Training of users for the use of computer applications.
+- Training of users for the use of computer applications.]:#

 ## Education and Training